mansari40/daymarker/README.md

 ### Weight and category over priority

 Most task apps push urgency (P0/P1/P2, red due dates).
-Daymark deliberately avoids that `weight` (Light/Steady/Medium Focus/Heavy) describes effort, not importance, and there's no way to mark a task "urgent."
+Daymarker deliberately avoids that `weight` (Light/Steady/Medium Focus/Heavy) describes effort, not importance, and there's no way to mark a task "urgent."
 The goal is a calmer relationship with a short list, not a queue to triage.

 ### Streak computed server-side, not cached client state